AndrewEllis93/Print-Tuning-Guide/README.md

 - Your belts may be rubbing a flange somewhere.
     - It's nearly impossible to have them all running dead-center, but you can look around for belt wear and belt dust to find where it may be rubbing too much.
     - Ensure your motor pulleys are not positioned too high or too low.
-    - On V2/Trident, heat soak for 2+ hours, [square your gantry](https://discord.com/channels/460117602945990666/472450547534921729/854120317299064852) and [de-rack](https://www.youtube.com/watch?v=cOn6u9kXvy0).
-This helps to remove tension in your gantry, and can improve your mesh, first layer, and pulley/belt alignment.
-        - These instructions are for V2, but the process should be similar for Trident.
+    - For V2, follow my [V2 gantry squaring](V2_Gantry_Squaring/README.md) instructions.
+A poorly squared gantry can be the root cause of a lot of first layer issues.
     - On all CoreXY printers: [de-rack](https://www.youtube.com/watch?v=cOn6u9kXvy0).
+        - For V2, this is part of the gantry squaring instructions above.
+Please follow those first/instead.
 - Ensure that your pulleys, idlers, and extruder gears/idlers are all clean.
 Debris can accumulate and compress in the teeth.
 - You may have poor quality belts. **Only use genuine Gates brand belts.**
 - You may have poor quality motor pulleys and idlers.